 You see the best bit about being your own boss is job security.
 No-one will ever question your age.
 With over a million older workers locked out of the job market here in the UK, ageism is a reality.
 In the US, the land of opportunity, the situation is just as bleak.
 In the current climate that’s not going to get any better.

 Now I may creak a bit first thing in the morning and my running pace is so much slower.
 But old!
 Really?
 It’s not something you even think about when you’re running your own business.

 Quitting the 9-5 overnight isn’t something I advocate.
 But starting a blog does give you options.
 Blogging about your field provides proof that you’re still current, web-savvy, and keeping up with technology.
 Plus that $500 side income can become your passport to freedom.

 Finding Your Voice

-When you’re starting a blog at 50 plus you need to find your voice.
+When you start a blog at 50 plus you need to find your voice.
 Looking for inspiration from thirty something bloggers with perfect lifestyles isn’t going to help.

 That doesn’t mean at fifty plus you can’t be glamorous, entertaining, or inspiring, But it’s about being true to yourself.
 Sticking to the real you instead of being something you’re not.